Azure/Mission-Critical-Online/docs/reference-implementation/Bring-your-own-workload.md

       containerImageDockerFile: '<dockerfile>' # dockerfile used to build the container image
 ```

-The `jobs-container-build.yaml` template expects the files to be stored in `/src/app`.
+The `jobs-container-build.yaml` template expects the files to be stored in `/src/app/`.
+The `containerImageDockerFile` parameter specifies the relative path from there to the `Dockerfile` i.e. `application1\Dockerfile`.
 This can be overridden by the `workingDirectory` parameter if needed.

 ### Multi-repo